 You may also like to indulge in local gastronomic specialties such as moules-frites (mussels and fries), potjevleesch (a local favorite cold jellied meat dish typically made from chicken, rabbit, veal, and pork) or tarte au sucre, a sweet, sugary tart typical of Northern France.

-A visit to Lille will be included in our Flanders Fields Battlefield Tours and our tours of Northern France.
+A visit to Lille can be included in our Flanders Fields Battlefield Tours and our tours of Northern France.

 Valley of the Saints, Brittany: Breton Faith & Heritage